How strong do your athletes need to be?

-Simply put, the word 'strength' covers many abilities, and before any attempt is made to apply 'strength' training the word itself and therefore what it refers to, must be fully understood.
-Scientifically we understand the needs of our athletes quite clearly.
-The ten thousand metre runner needs the 'strength' to carry his or her body weight around a track for twenty seven and a bit laps.
-The shot putter needs the 'strength' to accelerate him or herself across 2.1 metres of circle and putt a 7.26kg ball a decent distance.
-They both need to be 'strong', but is it the same 'strength' that is required.
+The word 'strength' covers many abilities, and before any attempt is made to apply 'strength' training the word itself and therefore, what it refers to, must be fully understood.
+Scientifically we know the needs of our athletes.
+The ten thousand metre runner needs the 'strength' to carry his or her body weight around a track for twenty-seven and a bit laps.
+The shot-putter needs the 'strength' to accelerate him or herself across 2.1 metres of a circle and putt a 7.26kg ball a decent distance.
+They both need to be 'strong' but is it the same 'strength' that is required.
 Intuitively we know it is not and yet our language is inadequate in specifying the differences.

-To understand what is going on we need a basic knowledge of physiology and how this operates for each event.
-The runner in our example is in an aerobically based event that requires the sustained application of a minimal force using a technically very simple movement.
-At certain stages during the race and particularly over the last few laps an injection of speed resulting from increased force application is needed, but at no time is the athlete required to generate maximum power.
+To understand what is going on, we need a basic knowledge of physiology and how this operates for each event.
+The runner in our example is an aerobically based event that requires the sustained application of a minimal force using a technically simple movement.
+At certain stages during the race and particularly over the last few laps, an injection of speed resulting from increased force application is needed, but at no time is the athlete required to generate maximum power.

-For the shot putter the event requires a completely different set of competencies.
+For the shot putter, the event requires a different set of competencies.
 He or she must generate maximum force during a complex movement, culminating in an explosive one-sided effort.
-The 'strength' training for each of these events must therefore be totally different, and an adequate model for that 'strength' needs clearly to be the basis for session design.
+The 'strength' training for each of these events must, therefore, be different, and an adequate model for that 'strength' needs to be the basis for session design.

-'Strength' is a generic term used to describe many dissimilar abilities.
+'Strength' is a generic term used to describe many different abilities.
 We only use the same word because historically no-one has provided us with simple alternatives.
 Examples of 'strengths' include the following:

-From these it is clear that different events need different 'strengths', and different 'strengths' need different training methods.
+It is clear that different events need different 'strengths', and different 'strengths' need other training methods.

 These measurements also were able to distinguish a good athlete in his or her field from a mediocre athlete.
-The tests were simple and quick, and naturally if the athlete showed a result which indicated that they could never make the grade then that viewpoint was not expressed.
-However it gave me confirmation of my efforts as a coach since the results fitted closely with the level of competitive performances of the athletes with whom I worked.
+The tests were quick and straightforward, and naturally, if the athlete showed a result that indicated that they could never make the grade, then that viewpoint was not expressed.
+However, it gave me confirmation of my efforts as a coach since the results fitted closely with the level of competitive performances of the athletes with whom I worked.

 This you might say contradicts what I started this article off by saying, that each event has very different 'strength' requirements.
-It is however a matter of degree and balance.
-The endurance runner would of course benefit from general heavy weight training initially because in general their bodies are light and weak and the athletes do not have any significant absolute dynamic strength base.
+It is, however, a matter of degree and balance.
+The endurance runner would benefit from general heavy weight training initially because in general, their bodies are light and weak, and the athletes do not have any significant absolute dynamic strength base.
 The throwers would benefit because the events depend heavily on absolute dynamic strength.

-If however, the runner were to continue to try to gain absolute dynamic strength, his or her muscles would get bigger and the energy used in carrying the extra weight would reduce performance.
+If, however, the runner was to continue to try to gain absolute dynamic strength, his or her muscles would get bigger, and the energy used in carrying the extra weight would reduce performance.

-The distance jumped gives a good indication of whether the athlete is strong but too heavy, light and weak or on the right line of improvement, and can be used by endurance runners 0as well as the other events.
-This simple measurement can save a lot of wasted effort and time, as can measuring performance in three consecutive two footed 'bunny' jumps, which gives an indication of reactive strength.
+The distance jumped gives a good indication of whether the athlete is strong but too heavy, light and weak or on the right line of improvement and can be used by endurance runners 0as well as the other events.
+This simple measurement can save a lot of wasted effort and time, as can measuring performance in three consecutive two-footed 'bunny' jumps, which indicates reactive strength.

-As with all aspects of sport, success comes from the correct application of training methods and understanding how much of each ingredient you need for your particular event.
-The essence then of 'strength' training is therefore to be able to assess when too much of one aspect of training is no longer producing positive results.
+As with all aspects of a sport, success comes from the correct application of training methods and understanding how much of each ingredient you need for your particular event.
+The essence then of 'strength' training is, therefore, to be able to assess when too much of one aspect of training is no longer producing positive results.
 It is like the old endurance training argument about which is better, long slow distance training or shorter faster runs.

-The answer is as always in sport, neither, you need a balance of both.
+The answer is in sport is neither, you need a balance of both.
 It is the same with 'strength'; know what you want and how to train for each different type, apply the schedules in a balanced way and then test each element to see if it produces the right result.

-'Strength' training can be your major path to success, but it can also be a quick road to disaster.
+'Strength' training can be your primary path to success, but it can also be a short road to disaster.